AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 ### **4.8.
 Main Project Complexity Design - Levenshtein Distance Algorithm for Fuzzy Cuisine Type Search**
 **Description:**

-To generate a recipe, users can search for cuisine types by entering keywords in a search field.
-We employ the Levenshtein distance algorithm to account for typos and partial matches, ensuring users find relevant cuisine types even if their input is not an exact match.
+Throughout our app, there are multiple search bars where users can enter key words for matching results, such as searching for friends, saved recipes, potlucks, and cuisine types.
+To accomodate user input mistakes, we employ the Levenshtein distance algorithm to account for typos and partial matches, ensuring users find relevant cresults even if their input is not an exact match.
 This improves usability by accommodating minor spelling errors while still delivering accurate and meaningful results.

 **Why complex?**